quantify-os/quantify-scheduler/docs/tutorials/Running an Experiment.md

 instrument_coordinator.add_component(ic_cluster)
 ```

-The last part of setting up the hardware is to define the {class}`~.backends.graph_compilation.HardwareCompilationConfig`
+The last part of setting up the hardware is to define the {class}`~.backends.types.common.HardwareCompilationConfig`
 and attach it to our `single_qubit_device`.
 The hardware compilation configuration is a
 pydantic datastructure, parsed either from a file or from a Python
 dictionary.
 It contains all of the information about the instruments used to run